>

 How does a clutch work?

-Clutches comprise three main components; a flywheel, a pressure plate and a clutch plate.
-There are also ancillary components in cars with a hydraulic clutch such as the master cylinder and slave cylinder, or alternatively a cable and linkage.
+Clutches comprise three main components: a flywheel, a pressure plate and a clutch plate.
+There are also ancillary components in cars with a hydraulic clutch, such as the master cylinder and slave cylinder, or a cable and linkage.

-The flywheel is a heavy plate, attached to the output shaft of the engine, sandwiched between this and the pressure plate is the clutch plate.
+The flywheel is a heavy plate attached to the engine's output shaft, sandwiched between this and the pressure plate, which is the clutch plate.
 The clutch plate is secured onto the gearbox input shaft.

-When the clutch is engaged, i.e. the pedal is not depressed, the pressure plate is applying clamping force, pushing the clutch plate to the flywheel, this transfers power from the engine to the gearbox.
+When the clutch is engaged, i.e., the pedal is not depressed, the pressure plate applies clamping force, pushing the clutch plate to the flywheel, which transfers power from the engine to the gearbox.

-When the clutch pedal is pressed, a hydraulic system transfers the force - in a very similar way to the braking system - to the clutch fork, which acts as a lever against the pressure plate, allowing the clutch plate to slip and disconnect the power transfer.
+When the clutch pedal is pressed, a hydraulic system transfers the force - similarly to the braking system - to the clutch fork, which acts as a lever against the pressure plate, allowing the clutch plate to slip and disconnect the power transfer.

 How long should a clutch last?

-This depends heavily on the type of car and type of usage, but with good care and a considerate driving style, a clutch should last upwards of 60,000 miles on a petrol car.
+The clutch’s longevity depends heavily on the car type and usage.
+With good care and a considerate driving style, a clutch should last upwards of 60,000 miles on a petrol car.

 There are certain things that will shorten the life of your clutch considerably: